 Pikes Peak: 1st Flight of the 14er Safari Cup.
 Results plus Briefing for Flight 2.

 Mosquito Range: 2nd Flight of the 14er Safari Cup.
 Results plus Briefing for Flight 3.

 Sangre de Cristo Range: 3rd Flight of the 14er Safari Cup.
 Results plus Briefing for Flight 4.

 Sawatch Range: 4th Flight of the 14er Safari Cup.
 Results plus Briefing for Flight 5 (San Juan Mountains – SE)

 Specific Training Exercises

-Please note: the exercises below were designed for the Boulder scenery from Erwin de Bruin.
-They must be adapted to work in the Colorado_V2 scenery from Dave Leonard.
+Please note: the exercises below were designed for another unpublished scenery.
+It is called Boulder and the author is Erwin de Bruin.
+They must be adapted to work in either the public Colorado_C2 scenery or the Colorado_V2 scenery from Dave Leonard.